-The Axiom Intent Firewall runs as a single FastAPI app.
-You can host
+The Orivael Intent Firewall runs as a single FastAPI app.
+You can host it anywhere you can run Python 3.11+ or a Docker container.

 This guide is the short version.
 For the prod-grade AWS deploy, see